-Computer Science and Engineering Guide to Course Selection
+Computer Science and Engineering Guide to Course Selection considered in January and June.

 Additional Degree

 Students may earn two separate bachelor degrees from two different schools or colleges of the University.
 Students must meet the requirements of both schools or colleges, and a Plan of Study form must be submitted to each department for each degree.
 An example of this would be the Eurotech program (with the College of Liberal Arts and Sciences): a student pursuing this program would submit a form for both the Computer Science & Engineering and the Modern & Classical Languages departments.